 Sandbox is a digital product innovation programme for master’s students.
 Within the programme, the students have a unique opportunity to engage in real-life challenges of companies, enhancing professional skills and delivering value at the same time.
 The students collaborate directly with partner companies to generate innovative ideas, as well as prototype and validate digital products.
 The programme was initiated in order to develop and improve design thinking and product management at the University of Tartu.
 With these skills enhanced within the programme, future specialists will lead successful product management projects in Estonian companies.

-The development of the Sandbox programme was started in 2018 in collaboration with product managers from several Estonian companies who provided their input to create the relevant specialisation module and still contribute by teaching as visiting lecturers.
+The development of the Sandbox programme was started in 2018 when a specialisation module was created in collaboration with product managers from several Estonian companies.
+They still contribute to the programme by teaching as visiting lecturers.
 HITSA supported the development of the programme within the framework of its project “Product Design and Management Specialisation Module Development in the Institute of Computer Science of University of Tartu”.